dhirajt/short-url-shortener/README.md

 How to RUN:
 -----------
  1. On **UNIX-like** OSes.
-    - Download the fbootstrap project from https://github.com/ckrack/fbootstrapp/downloads <br />
+    - Download the fbootstrap project from https://github.com/ckrack/fbootstrapp/downloads
-    - Make a folder named 'static' in short folder and unpack the fbootsrap project files in it.<br />
+    - Make a folder named 'static' in short folder and unpack the fbootsrap project files in it.
     - Set these fields according to your database in **settings.py**.

                  'ENGINE': 'django.db.backends.',
                  'NAME': '',
                  'USER': '',
                  'PASSWORD': ''

     - Run **python manage.py syncdb**
     - Run **python manage.py runserver**